Black Reconstruction in America: Critical reception and legacy

 Black Reconstruction received positive reviews in Kirkus Reviews and The New York Times soon after its publication.
 However, the work was largely ignored by historians upon publication, when the views of the Dunning School associated with Columbia University prevailed in published histories of Reconstruction.
 Some critics rejected Du Bois' critique of other historians writing about the freedmen's role during Reconstruction.
 Du Bois lists a number of books and writers that he believed misrepresented the Reconstruction period.
 He identified those he believed were particularly racist or ill-informed works.
 Du Bois thought that certain historians were maintaining the "southern white fairytale" instead of accurately chronicling the events and key figures of Reconstruction.

-In the 1960s and through the next decades, a new generation of historians began to re-evaluate Du Bois' work, as well as works of other African-American historians.
+In the 1960s and through the next decades, a new generation of historians began to re-evaluate Du Bois' work, as well as works of other African American historians.
 They developed new research and came to conclusions that revised the historiography of Reconstruction.
 This work emphasized black people's agency in their search for freedom and the era's radical policy changes that began to provide for general welfare, rather than the interests of the wealthy planter class.

 Scholarship in the 1970s and 1980s tempered some of these claims by highlighting continuities in the political goals of white politicians before and during Reconstruction.
 Du Bois' emphasis on the revolutionary character of Reconstruction was affirmed by Eric Foner's landmark book, Reconstruction: America's Unfinished Revolution, 1863–1877.
+In that book, Foner called Black Reconstruction "a monumental study" that "anticipated the findings of modern scholarship".

 By the early twenty-first century, Du Bois' Black Reconstruction was widely perceived as "the foundational text of revisionist African American historiography."